Alessio-S/SSBU-Obj-Detection-And-Advantage-Calculator/README.md

 #### Evaluate the model
 1. *Create the data* you want to test the AI on
 ```
-${YOUR_PYTHON_VERSION} create_test_data.py --MP4Path path/to/your/video --OutputDir dir/for/resultant/images --ImgInterval (0,inf)
+${YOUR_PYTHON_VERSION} create_test_data.py --MP4Path path/to/your/video
+                                           --OutputDir dir/for/resultant/images
+                                           --ImgInterval (0,inf)
 ```
 2. *Test the data and save* the resultant images
 ```
-${YOUR_PYTHON_VERSION} eval_model.py --InputImageDir dir/for/the/input/images --OutImgDir dir/for/annotated/images
+${YOUR_PYTHON_VERSION} eval_model.py --InputImageDir dir/for/the/input/images
+                                     --OutImgDir dir/for/annotated/images
 ```

 ## Limitations
 As of this first version, the AI has only been trained to identify up to two characters, which it does quite poorly, due to a lack of training data.
-However, the algorhythm to calculate the positional advantage works really good, as long as the AI finds the characters and not some false positive.
+However, the algorhythm to calculate the positional advantage works really good, as long as the AI finds the characters and not some false positives.

+## Updates & Contributions
+Everyone is welcome to take this code and upgrade it, use it another project, or add data to further train this model.

+## Credits
+I would like to thank **Matthew Tafazoli** and his [SSBM-Custom-Object-Detection](https://github.com/MatthewTafazoli/SSBM-Custom-Object-Detection), which was a great help in understaning how Tensorflow's API works, and his code that served as a base to build upon (and effectively test) my algorhythm.